CWU-VKD-LAB/DATASETS/README.md

 ## License

 The datasets are sourced from the UCI Machine Learning Repository and Kaggle and are available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

+This project is freely avalable for both personal and commerical use under the [MIT License](LICENSE).